babarot/gomi/README.md

   exit_message: bye!   # Customizable exit message
   paginator_type: dots # or arabic

+# Configures which files appear in the restoration list.
+# Note: While all trash operations are recorded in history,
+# these settings only control file visibility when browsing the trash (`gomi -b`).
+# Provides filtering options by age, patterns, size, etc.,
+# to help manage large trash directories.
 history:
   include:
     within_days: 100 # Only show files deleted in the last 100 days